codefabric/codefabric-meteor-shopify-app/README.md

 ### API usage

-Once authenticated, the `App` object exposes an `api` property, which gives access to the (Shopify API)[https://docs.shopify.com/api].
+Once authenticated, the `App` object exposes an `api` property, which gives access to the [Shopify API](https://docs.shopify.com/api).

 Each of the standard methods of the API are exposed on the `api` object: